welbornprod/pyvalbot/README.md

 By default the bot connects to `irc.freenode.net`.

-The bot joins `#pyval` on succesful connection. (channels can be set with `--channels` also, see <a href='#example-bot-usage'>Example Bot Usage</a>.)
+The bot joins `#<bot nick>` on succesful connection. (channels can be set with `--channels` also, see <a href='#example-bot-usage'>Example Bot Usage</a>.)

-Nickname is set to *pyval*, which is registered to me so you will want to change it.
+Nickname is set to *pyval* by default, which is registered to me so you will want to change it.
 You can set the nick with the `--nick` command-line option.
 (see <a href='#example-bot-usage'>Example Bot Usage</a>.)